|

 By the later part of 1960, the research and development team headed by William Dobbie redesigned the splice detector, implemented proprietary circuitry which improved performance, facilitated automatic re-calibration on grade changes and modified the sensitivity to allow for a more wide use of the device to include textiles, films, and paperboard.
 So revolutionary was this new design the company was awarded patent rights by the Canadian and United States Governments.

-1994: R.K.B successfully introduced its new streak detection technology to Europe.
+1994: Our company successfully introduced its new streak detection technology to Europe.
 So successful was this installation, that the mills technical manager to date has not seen a unit that can compare in reliability and accuracy.
-By 1997, R.K.B has gone back to the drawing board so to speak and developed specialized technology for the detection of similar defects for magnetic media which was is an important media now preferred by consumers and business alike as the media of choice in everyday use.
+By 1997, our company has gone back to the drawing board so to speak and developed specialized technology for the detection of similar defects for magnetic media which was is an important media now preferred by consumers and business alike as the media of choice in everyday use.

 2007: Currently our company is developing new green technologies for its splice detection solutions. expected for release in January 2009, our company has developed the Sentinel splice detection (joint detector) that provides more stable performance, ultra high outputting and environmentally sound conditions.
 It will have the ability for our customers to automate auto-retraction and edge of web monitory for guiding.
 Designed for ease of use, the Sentinel will allow for web threading without operational intervention, while incorporating green solutions to reduce power consumption giving more value added savings to our customers.